Tutorial - Recording Computer Playback on Windows

 - When the Audacity recording and playback sliders are linked, adjusting either slider will often not affect the level already being recorded.
-This means that if you don't want to hear what you are recording, you can simply turn down either Audacity volume slider.
+This means that if you do not want to hear what you are recording, you can simply turn down either Audacity volume slider.
 However on some devices, turning down either slider may turn down or silence the achieved recording level.
 If this happens then to make a recording without hearing it, you can try the following:

 - Click the speaker by the system clock, click the "Mixer" link, then mute the "Device" slider at far left of the "Volume Mixer" window